pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ### Config Rules - Notifications
  - Use EventBridge to trigger notifications when AWS resources are noncompliant
  - Ability to send configuration changes and compliance state notifications to SNS (all events - use SNS Filtering or filter at client-side)
+ - `👀 QUESTION`
+  - If there are EC2s that are terminated in an environment, you should use the **`[EIP-attached Config rule](https://docs.aws.amazon.com/config/latest/developerguide/eip-attached.html)`** to find EIPs that are unattached in your environment.

 ### AWS Config - Aggregators
 - The aggregator is created `in one central aggregator account`.